 3. Purchase Precious Metals

-You’ve decided that you want to own physical gold, you’ve chosen your favorite Gold IRA firm, and have great rapport with your account executive.
+You’ve decided to own physical gold, chosen your favorite Gold IRA firm, and have a great rapport with your account executive.

 The next thing you need to do is fund your Gold IRA.
 You can do this by either rolling over an existing IRA or 401K, or by opening a new IRA and depositing your desired contribution.
 Both methods are simple and straightforward.

 Once your account is funded, discuss the options of eligible gold bars and coins with your executive.
 They should be able to walk you through all of the available options expertly, and offer suggestions to suit your needs.
 The final decision on exactly what eligible gold will be held in your Gold IRA is yours and yours alone.

 Learn More About Starting a Gold IRA

 Physical gold ownership inside of an IRA is easy, safe, and offers options that differ from paper asset ownership.
 For true protection, diversification, and potential growth, gold is sure to stand the test of time.